Published by MBA Skool Team, Last Updated: August 07, 2021

 The selling concept essentially mirrors the thought that consumers will not purchase enough of the company’s products unless large-scale promotional and selling efforts are carried out by it.
 Selling concept is one of the ideologies in marketing like production concept, product concept, holistic concept etc.

 Selling concept is used for goods which customers don’t buy normally, unsought goods like insurance etc. These goods are aggressively sold by tracking down the target segment and sold on the virtue of the product benefits.
+The final objective is to increase sales revenue and increase profits.

 The focus in the selling concept is more on selling the products of the company to consumers without comprehending the market needs and increasing sales transactions rather than building and enhancing relationships with customers.